 After working through these problems I finally got it working except — when placing a dummy load on the +6 output, the voltage I was measuring went up!
 A bit more inspiration from my friend Span and a scope on the output and voila – it was bursting into oscillation under load, probably due to the 4 ohm wire wound load resistor.
 It turned out this was down to the fact that the electrolytic capacitors soldered onto the back of the binding posts on the front panel are actually there for stability reasons – obvious once you know.
 I had removed the output wiring from the front panel to make it easy to work on.
 Strapping 1000uF across the output solved the problem.

-You can download the service manual which include the schematics
+You can download the Agilent E3631 Service Guide which include the schematics

 Having worked on this I have been inspired to have a go at designing my own programmable PSU from the ground up to see if I can match the specs but use more modern components and design approach – I will post info on progress if I get around to it.